chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-12-13-vertical-slider-fitting-the-tallest-element-in-pure-css/index.md

 ---
-title: "Slider fitting the tallest element in pure CSS"
+title: "Vertical slider fitting the tallest element in pure CSS"
 summary: "Using transforms to create overflow."
 time: '00:25:00'
 tags: